 Simply put, medical assistants are healthcare workers who assist other staff with administrative and clinical duties.

-Some typical responsibilities of an MA include:
+Some typical responsibilities of a medical assistant include:

 - Answering phone calls